Skip to content

 • Write clear, concise, and well-documented code, ensuring it aligns with the goal of generating simulated GW data.

-• Follow PEP 8 style conventions strictly—linting rules are enforced via pre-commit and in CI/CD.
+• Follow PEP 8 style conventions strictly—linting rules are enforced via prek and in CI/CD.

 • Add or update unit tests, especially for GW signal generation and noise simulation, when applicable.